juarezr/solrcopy/README.md

    1. The documents are updated in the target core in the same format that they were extracted.
    2. The documents are inserted/updated based on their `uniqueKey` field defined in core.
    3. If you want to change the documents/columns use the swithes in `solrcopy backup` for extracting more than one slice of documents to be updated.

+### Huge cores

+Extracting and updating documents in huge cores can be challenging.
+It can take too much time and can fail any time.

+Bellow some tricks for dealing with such cores:

-3. For reducing time, you can use the switches `--readers`  and `--writers` for executing operations in parallel.
+1. For reducing time, you can use the switches `--readers`  and `--writers` for executing operations in parallel.
+2. When the number of docs to extract is huge, `bakcup` tend to slow as times goes and eventualy fails.
+This is because Solr is suffers to get docs batches with hight skip/start parameters.
+For dealing with this:
+   1. Use the parameters `--iterate-by`n `between` and `--step`for iterating through parameter `--query` with variables `{begin}` and `{end}`.
+   2. This way it will iterate and restrict by hour, day, range the docs being downloaded.
+   3. Use the parameter `--param shards=shard1` for copying by each shard by name.
+3. Use the parameter `--delay` for avoiding to overload the Solr server.

 ## Invocation